Unitarity of Minkowski non-local theories made explicit: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have shown explicitly that the optical theorem statement holds in non-local higher derivative theories upon utilizing a modified computation prescription.
 The prescription consist of computing Feynman graphs assuming all the internal momenta are Euclidean and then continuing the final answer analytically to Minkowski signature for external momenta.
 Resulting expressions satisfy the optical theorem statement and obey the correct local theory limit.
-We were able to show that the one-loop correction to the vertex in a non-local $\phi^4$ theory can be computed for arbitrary form-factors and have presented both analytic and numeric derivations of the result.
+We were able to show that the one-loop correction to the vertex in a non-local $\phi^4$ theory can be computed for arbitrary form-factors and have presented both analytic and numeric derivations of the result. {We found that, independently of the non-local form-factor, the leading term in the amplitude at high energies falls as $\sim 1/p^2$ as long as $f(k^2)=f(-k^2)$.
+This term arises as a result of computation of the pole contribution to the amplitude.
+Thus, non-local amplitudes for even form-factors at one loop have a universal behaviour in the UV limit. }

-As an important observation we have found that since the Martin-Cerulus bound \cite{Cerulus:1964cjb} must be satisfied in non-local models as in local ones, than the amplitudes should not fall too fast obeying bound (\ref{cerulus}).
+As an important observation we have found that under an assumption that the Martin-Cerulus bound \cite{Cerulus:1964cjb} are satisfied in non-local models as in local ones, than the amplitudes should not fall too fast obeying bound (\ref{cerulus}).
 If such a non-local theory has a contact interaction than this bound can always be satisfied irrespectively of the decay rate of the propagator as the contact interaction term always dominates in the perturbative expansion.
 On the other hand, in the absence of the contact interaction (for instance computing corrections to 2-2 scattering in $\phi^3$ theory) one must demand that propagator decays polynomially favoring this way the type of functions suggested in \cite{Tomboulis:1997gg}.

 {As the next step one would aim at demonstrating that the background field method provides consistent results and thus can be applied to AID models which is a plausible expectation.
 Also the strong coupling regime which may arise in such non-local field theories \cite{Koshelev:2020fok} due to the growth of the amplitudes for complex parameters is an important question for further investigations.
 Yet another ambitious problem is to study such theories in the large-$N$ approximations \cite{tHooft:2002ufq} and see how they are compared to their local counterparts.}